riscv-steel/riscv-steel/docs/source/getting-started.md

 ??? question "What if I don't have any of these boards?"

     If you do not have any of these boards try implementing `rvsteel-soc.v` (located at `riscv-steel/hardware/`) in your FPGA.
-This file contains RISC-V Steel top module.
+This file is the top module of RISC-V Steel SoC.

     We are working to create versions of this guide for other platforms so please let us know which FPGA you use by answering our [poll](https://github.com/riscv-steel/riscv-steel/discussions/10) on GitHub.

-The demo is an instance of RISC-V Steel SoC IP core - `rvsteel_soc.v` - that runs a Hello World program and uses the UART interface on the FPGA board to send a Hello World message to a computer connected to it.

 ## Pre-requisites